CONSTITUTION AND RULES OF Pteterborough Photographic Society (PPS)

 - Providing and approving the financial accounts of the society

-- Members must submit any proposed alterations/additions in writing to the Hon Sec 4 weeks prior to the AGM in writing.
-Any proposals will be considered at the discretion of the Committee.
+- Members must submit any proposed alterations/additions to the Constitution in writing to the Sec 4 weeks prior to the AGM.
+Any such proposals will be considered at the discretion of the Committee.
 Notice stating the proposed alterations shall be given to all voting members 14 days prior to the AGM or EGM.
-The proposer, or his/her representative, must be present to formally make the proposition.
+The proposer, or his/her representative, must be present to formally make the proposal at the AGM.

 8. Extraordinary General Meeting (EGM)

-- The committee may at any time call an Extraordinary General Meeting (EGM) if, in their opinion, the interests of the club so demand.
-The secretary shall call an EGM within 28 days of being requested to do so by 8 or more members.
+- The committee may at any time call an Extraordinary General Meeting (EGM) if, Eight or more members may also request an EGM.
+In either case the secretary will notify the membership of the date within 28 days.
 The request for an EGM shall be accompanied by a resolution or resolutions setting out the nature of the business to be carried out at the meeting.

-- Members shall be notified of the EGM and the written proposals at least 14 days prior to it taking place.
+- Members shall be notified of the resolutions to be discussed or nature of the business at least 14 days prior to it taking place.

-- At the AGM and EGM, a quorum shall consist of twenty percent (20%) of the Society's membership.
+- A quorum shall consist of twenty per cent (20%) of the Society’s membership.

-- Any money obtained by the Society shall be used only for the Society.
+- Any money obtained by the Society shall be used for the purposes of the Society.

 - Any bank accounts opened for the Society shall be in the name of the Society.

-- Any cheques issued shall be signed by the nominated signatories.
+- Any cheques issued shall be signed by two of the nominated signatories.

-- The Committee shall work with the Treasurer to ensure that the Society stays within the budget.
+- The Committee, particularly the Programme Secretary, shall work with the Treasurer to ensure that the Society stays within the budget.

-This society may be wound up at any time if agreed by two-thirds of those members present at an AGM or Extraordinary Meeting.
+- This society may be wound up at any time if agreed by two-thirds of those members present at an AGM or EGM.
 In the event of winding up, any assets remaining, after all debts have been paid, shall be given to another society with similar aims.

-A copy of these rules will be posted on the Society's notice board and copies will be available on request to all members.
+A copy of this Constitution will be available to all members.

-Additionally they may be downloaded from this website:- www.peterboroughps.org.uk
+Additionally it may be downloaded from the website:- www.peterboroughps.org.uk